lhupfeldt/jenkinsflow/INSTALL.md

    pip install jenkinsapi enum34
    optional: pip install tenjin (if you want to use the template based job loader)

-2. To use the experimental visualisation feature:
-   pip install bottle atomicfile
+2. To use the experimental visualisation feature: pip install bottle atomicfile

-3. Make jenkinsflow files (flow.py and possibly unbuffered.py) available to your jenkins/hudson installation.
+3. Make jenkinsflow files (flow.py and possibly unbuffered.py) available to your Jenkins/Hudson installation.

-4. To use the warn_only (experimental) feature, jenkins url must be set in Jenkins configuration.
+4. To use the warn_only (experimental) feature, Jenkins URL must be set in Jenkins configuration.

 5. Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins